Ethyl Alcohol: Science of Solvents & Booze

 Solvent: Ethanol is a common solvent in the manufacturing of personal care products, pharmaceuticals, and cleaning agents.
 Its properties make it effective in dissolving non-polar compounds.

-Antiseptic: Ethanol acts as an effective disinfectant and is used in hand sanitizers, medical wipes, and antiseptic solutions due to its ability to kill bacteria and viruses.
+Antiseptic: Ethanol is an effective disinfectant, used in hand sanitizers, medical wipes, and antiseptic solutions due to its ability to kill bacteria and viruses.

 Food Additive: It is used as a flavoring agent and preservative in various food products.